MauricioRobayo/pascua/README.md

 ## Usage

-`pascua` exports a single function that takes an optional `integer` value for the year.
+`pascua` exports a single function that takes an optional `integer` between 1583 and 4099 for the year.

 The function will return an object with the following properties: